Simone de Beauvoir: Les Temps Modernes

-In 1944, Beauvoir wrote her first philosophical essay, Pyrrhus et Cinéas, a discussion on existentialist ethics.
-She continued her exploration of existentialism through her second essay The Ethics of Ambiguity (1947); it is perhaps the most accessible entry into French existentialism.
-In the essay, Beauvoir clears up some inconsistencies that many, Sartre included, have found in major existentialist works such as Being and Nothingness.
-In The Ethics of Ambiguity, Beauvoir confronts the existentialist dilemma of absolute freedom vs. the constraints of circumstance.

-Les Temps Modernes

-At the end of World War II, Beauvoir and Sartre edited Les Temps Modernes, a political journal that Sartre founded along with Maurice Merleau-Ponty and others.
 Beauvoir used Les Temps Modernes to promote her own work and explore her ideas on a small scale before fashioning essays and books.
 Beauvoir remained an editor until her death.
 However, Sartre and Merleau-Ponty had a longstanding feud, which led Merleau-Ponty to leave Les Temps modernes.
 Beauvoir sided with Sartre and ceased to associate with Merleau-Ponty.
 In Beauvoir's later years, she hosted the journal's editorial meetings in her flat and contributed more than Sartre, whom she often had to force to offer his opinions.

+Les Temps Modernes was at the center of French intellectual life for many decades.
+The journal covered many topics including essays on race issues in the United States, articles condemning French actions in Algeria, analysis of life in the Soviet Union, contributions from authors from former European colonies covering race and colonialism, and analysis of Israeli-Arab conflicts.
+Beauvoir and Sartre both opposed capitalism, but the journal remained neutral on the Cold War, opposed both to American racism against the Stalinist misappropriation of Marx that resulted in oppression.